robertsdotpm/p2pd/docs/source/general/interfaces.rst

         [8.8.0.0] -> [8.8.0.0]

 The software starts by grouping private IPs.
 It binds to the first and checks the external IP.
-The result is the external IP and a new route.
+The result is a new route with the external IP.
 If it finds a public IP for a NIC address it binds to the first IP in it's range (range if it's a block) and checks the external IP.
 If the IPs match it assumes the range is valid.
 If it matches the previous route it groups them as the same route.

-The software finds when processing the block of IPs '8.8.0.0/16' the external address matches.
-It assumes this means the whole block is valid without checking every IP.
+Example: the software finds a block of NIC IPs '8.8.0.0/16' with 'public IPs.'
+It binds to the first address and sees the external address matches.
+Seeing that it assumes this means the whole block is valid without checking every IP.
 This becomes a new route.
 This shows how some machines set their NIC IPs to their external addresses.

 ----